ZhukovAlexander/accepted/README.md

 # accepted
 Simple job queue with an easy to use HTTP interface.
+At the end of a day, it's all about queues, so let's make more of them.

 ## API
 ### Enqueue jobs